sairam1592/Android_Recipe_Application/README.md

 - Fetch a list of Recipe from a WEB API and display it in the UI
 - Leveraged Kotlin Coroutines, StateFlow for API and passing of data back to view
 - Used Jetpack Compose to Populate list of data into the composable UI screen
-- Make UI screen load both vertical and grid of recipe list
+- Make UI screen load horizontal, vertical and grid of recipe list
 - Added search functionality to search based on recipe name in AppBar
 - Enabe User to Add a Recipe to Cart and show SnackBar once added to Cart
 - Enable user to Select/Unselect a Recipe from List